cran-simul/workshop-lorainne-2024/index.md

 This workshop will explore low-rank tensor approximations and their interactions with neural networks, covering theoretical foundations and practical applications.

 ## Schedule
-We aim to start the workshop at 13h-14h on November, 26th and the workshop should finish on the 27th.
+We aim to start the workshop at 13h-14h on November, 26th and the workshop should finish on the 27th in the afternoon.
 Stay tuned for the detailed schedule of talks!

 ## Confirmed speakers
 - [André de Almeida](https://professors.gtel.ufc.br/andre/) (Federal University of Ceara, Fortaleza)